marten-seemann/draft-seemann-quic-ppdplpmtud/draft-seemann-quic-ppdplpmtud.md

 The sender records the packet size for every probe packet number.
 An ACK confirms that size and all smaller sizes.
 A missing ACK does not prove that a size is unsupported: PPDPLPMTUD finds a confirmed lower bound, not the exact path MTU.
-If no probe is ACKed, the endpoint retains its previous maximum.
+If no probe is acknowledged, the endpoint retains its previous maximum.
 Regular DPLPMTUD {{RFC8899}} can continue afterward.